-1.3.2 The remainder of this document is organized as follows: Chapter 2 defines the life cycles for NASA space flight programs and projects.
-Chapter 3 defines the roles and responsibilities of program/project team members and their interrelationships.
-Chapter 4 provides the management requirements on programs and projects by life cycle phase and specifies the gate products required to transition between phases.
+1.3.1 The remainder of this document is organized as follows: Chapter 2 defines the life cycles for NASA space flight programs and projects; Chapter 3 defines the roles and responsibilities of program/project team members and their interrelationships; and Chapter 4 provides the management requirements on programs and projects by life-cycle phase and specifies the gate products required to transition between phases.
 Chapters 2 and 3 are written in the indicative mood (to affirm statements of fact) because they describe how NASA does program/project work.
-Chapter 4 is written using verifiable "shall" statements that define specific requirements that the program/project also must meet.
-Programs and projects will conform to chapters 2, 3, and 4 unless a waiver or deviation has been submitted and approved.
+Chapter 4 is written using verifiable "shall" statements that define the requirements that the program/project must meet.

-1.3.3 Appendices C through G contain templates for key management documents and additional information regarding specific management products, e.g., the work breakdown structure (WBS).
-See NASA's POLARIS Web site at https://polaris.nasa.gov for electronic versions of the templates.
-POLARIS also provides a database with a search and sort capability for NPR 7120.5 requirements and interactive program and project life cycle charts with links to guidance on reviews.5

-1.3.4 Reference documents relevant to program and project management activities are cited in Appendix H. A limited index to subjects in this document appears as Appendix I.
+- 1.3.2 Appendices C through G contain templates for key management documents and additional information regarding specific management products, e.g., the WBS.
+See NASA's POLARIS website at https://polaris.nasa.gov for an electronic version of the NPR 7120.5D templates.
+POLARIS also provides a searchable and sortable database of NPR 7120.5 requirements, and interactive program and project life-cycle charts with links to guidance on reviews.4 - 4 The POLARIS website also provides the list of NASA programs and projects from the Meta-Data Manager (MDM) and links to general information useful to program and project managers. - 1.3.3 Reference documents relevant to program and project management activities are cited in Appendix H. A limited index to subjects in this document appears as Appendix I. - 1.3.4 In this document, a requirement is identified by "shall," a good practice by "should," permission by "may" or "can," expectation by "will," and descriptive material by "is."

-5 The POLARIS Web site also provides the list of NASA programs and projects from the Meta-Data Manager (MDM) and links to general information useful to program and project managers.

-Downloaded from http://www.everyspec.com

-Chapter 2.
+CHAPTER 2.
 NASA Life Cycles for Space Flight Programs and Projects

-2.1 Programs and Projects
+2.1 Defining Programs and Projects